-1.22 The result is that special prepayment rules are not needed to get the desired outcome under the Tax Value Method.
+1.22 The result is that the current law's special prepayment rules are not needed to get the desiredsame policy outcome under the Tax Value Method.

-1.23 However, a special rule is needed to get to the result achieved under the current law's limited exceptions to the prepayments rules.
+1.23 However, under the Tax Value Method a special rule is needed to get to the result achieved underby the current law's limited exceptions to the prepayments rules.prepayment rules (e.g. for people who elect into the STS).
 That special rule is to give a zero tax value to the right to future benefits for taxpayers in those limited circumstances.
-Effectively, it puts them on a cash receipts basis.
-That will apply, for instance, to people who elect into the Simplified Tax System.
+Effectively, #this puts them on a cash receipts basis.
+That will-basis.